 To this end, the inconsistency of findings between model 1 and model 2 provided some support for the conceptual premise that it is essential to consider the interactions of formal and informal institutions and their impact on entrepreneurial activity (North 1990, 2005, Williamson, 2000; Acs et al., 2014a; Ghura et al., 2017).
-These results were in line with previous literature that suggested that certain institutional variables such as control of corruption can be conducive for entrepreneurial activity levels in the context of post-communist emerging economies (Aidis et al., 2008; Tonoyan et al., 2010; Bruton et al., 2013; Aparicio et al., 2016; Dvouletý and Blažková, 2018).
+These results were in line with previous literature that suggested that certain institutional variables such as control of corruption can be conducive for entrepreneurial activity levels in the context of post-communist emerging economies (Aidis et al., 2008; Tonoyan et al., 2010; Bruton et al., 2013; Aparicio et al., 2016).

-5. CONCLUSION
+5. Conclusion

-Considering that entrepreneurship is a key driver for economic growth and development (Acs et al., 2014a, b; Aparicio et al., 2016; Ghura et al., 2017), understanding which institutional variables contribute to fostering and enhancing entrepreneurship appears to be a remarkable phenomenon (Levie and Autio, 2011; Stenholm et al., 2013; Fuentelsaz et al., 2018; Urbano et al., 2018).
-In this thesis, balanced longitudinal panel data (for the period 2006-2016) were used to empirically examine the simultaneous effect of institutional variables on the development of entrepreneurial activity in the context of 14 post-communist economies.
+Considering that entrepreneurship is a key driver for economic growth and development (Acs et al., 2014a, b; Aparicio et al., 2016; Ghura et al., 2017), understanding which institutional variables contribute to fostering and enhancing entrepreneurship appears to be a remarkable phenomenon (Levie and Autio, 2011; Stenholm et al., 2013; Fuentelsaz KnE Social Sciences et al., 2018; Urbano et al., 2018).
+In this thesis, balanced longitudinal panel data (for the period 2006-2014) were used to empirically examine the simultaneous effect of institutional variables on the development of entrepreneurial activity in the context of 14 post-communist economies.
 By developing a conceptual framework of institutional economics, this study analysed the interaction effect of informal (i.e., corruption) and formal institutions (i.e., the number of procedures involved in starting a business and education and training, access to credit, and technology absorption) on the rates of entrepreneurial activity.

-The main findings shed more light on the importance of the environmental factors on entrepreneurship (Álvarez and Urbano, 2011; Aparicio et al., 2016).
+The main findings shed more light on the importance of the environmental factors on entrepreneurship in which formal institutions such as the number of procedures necessary to create a new business, entrepreneurship education and training, access to finance, and technology absorption should have to be accompanied by more control of corruption (Álvarez and Urbano, 2011; Aparicio et al., 2016).
 Overall, control of corruption showed that it behaves as a moderator between formal institutions and entrepreneurship.
-In particular, the evidence from this study showed that formal institutions, such as the number of procedures, and education and training, are more likely to encourage individual's choice to become an entrepreneur and start a new business activity in post-communist economies that have a perception of lower levels of corruption.
-Therefore, it is inappropriate for policymakers in post-communist countries to rely on the reform changes of the formal institutions without considering the reforms of the informal institutions, such as corruption (Dvouletý and Blažková, 2018).
+In particular, the evidence from this study showed that formal institutions, such as the number of procedures, and education and training, are more likely to encourage individual's choice to become an entrepreneur and start a new business activity in postcommunist economies that have a perception of lower levels of corruption.
+Therefore, it is inappropriate for policymakers in post-communist countries to rely on the reform changes of the formal institutions without considering the reforms of the informal institutions, such as corruption.